-Airfield Modification Projects are estimated to total approximately \$275.7 million and, with the exception of Projects #17 through #24, generally consist of pavement reconstruction and modification, as described in a report describing an airfield pavement evaluation.
-Estimated costs were escalated from 2014 dollars at an annual rate of 4 percent to the midpoint of construction and include construction contingencies, construction administration, and engineering/design services.
+Airfield Modification Projects are estimated to total approximately \$275.7 million and, with the exception of Projects #17 through #24, generally consist of pavement reconstruction and modification, as described in a report describing an airfield pavement evaluation.1 Estimated costs were escalated from 2014 dollars at an annual rate of 4 percent to the midpoint of construction and include construction contingencies, construction administration, and engineering/design services.
 For most of these projects, it was assumed that design would occur in one fiscal year, with construction occurring in the following fiscal year.
 The implementation schedule for Projects #1 through #7 was provided by one of the City's engineering consultants.
 The implementation schedule for the remaining projects was determined based on funding availability, with projects generally assumed to be implemented in the latter half of the initial 10-year planning period.
-The estimated cost and implementation schedule for Project #17 was provided by another of the City's engineering consultants.
 The estimated costs and implementation schedules for Projects #18 and #19 were obtained from the Airport's 5-year CIP.
 The estimated costs and implementation schedules for Projects #20 through #24 were obtained from the Electrical Systems Conditions Inventory and Assessment.

-Kimley-Horn Associates, Dallas Love Field Airfield Pavement Evaluation, November 2014.
+1 Kimley-Horn Associates, Dallas Love Field Airfield Pavement Evaluation, November 2014.

-Parsons Brinkerhoff, Dallas Love Field Electrical Systems Conditions Inventory and Assessment, - Final Airfield Report, December 2013.
+2 Parsons Brinkerhoff, Dallas Love Field Electrical Systems Conditions Inventory and Assessment, - Final Airfield Report, December 2013.